-While the term office politics is surrounded by endless negative connotations it isn’t all bad.
+While the term workplace politics is surrounded by endless negative connotations it isn’t all bad.
 Our navigating office politics training course will help you to recognise the differences between good and bad politics as well as the best and worst ways to exert power and influence.
-Knowing the skills and techniques to deal with certain behaviours and situations will help you to handle workplace politics appropriately without getting involved in any of the negative tactics associated with bad politics.
+Knowing the skills and techniques to deal with certain behaviours and situations will help you to handle workplace politics appropriately without getting involved in any of the negative tactics associated with bad workplace politics.

-On the other hand, good work politics will help you to endorse yourself in a fair and honest way.
+On the other hand, good workplace politics will help you to endorse yourself in a fair and honest way.
 Good work politics are more frequently associated with networking, effective leadership skills and stakeholder management.

-If you’ve ever felt like everyone at work is talking about you, or like there are certain things you’re supposed to do to get a promotion, then you’ve been exposed to office politics.
-Office politics refer to the way people use power and social networking for professional gain.
+If you’ve ever felt like everyone at work is talking about you, or like there are certain things you’re supposed to do to get a promotion, then you’ve been exposed to workplace politics.
+Workplace politics refer to the way people use power and social networking for professional gain.
 It’s something that happens at all workplaces, because people are naturally competitive and we all want our work to be noticed by colleagues and superiors.

-Top 10 tips to master office politics:
+10 tips to navigate office politics:

 1. Get to know the people

 In the work place some people have more authority and influence than others, usually based on where they sit in the hierarchy of the company.
-However, office politics will often go beyond the official organisation chart.
-Understanding and accepting this is imperative in making office politics work for you.
+However, Workplace politics will often go beyond the official organisation chart.
+Understanding and accepting this is imperative in making workplace politics work for you.
 You’ll need to be observant and appreciate the informal network.
 Who gets along with who and who has conflict with who?

 2. Build relationships that mean something

 Build relationships with people but avoid forcing fake friendships, empty flattery and negative politicking.
 Make sure the relationships you build are with people at all levels within the company and are based on trust and respect.

 3. Be careful how you use your power or influence